jollyoldsaintnixon/goodPlays/README.md

     - fix errors alignment on the small session form
     - Load icon
   COMMENTS:
-    - overall list doesn't show background when no comments

 COMPONENTS:
   PROFILE:
     - implement proper position sticky for jump links
     - decorate comments
   SEARCH BAR:
-    - add scroll bar if more than 4 matches
     - can select with arrow keys
   INDEX:
     - implement paginate (somehow)
   GAME COMMENTS:
     - can click on comment in user profile to go to that comment's location within the game show page
-    - only show edit or reply form at once
     - comments respect white space breaklines
     - make child rearing more efficient
-    - Expand icon doesn't shift comment title when displayed